ashishsober/Master-detail-with-ANG2/README.md

         $firebase login

         $firebase init
-        upon initializing the project will ask you few questions
+        upon initializing the project will ask you few questions.

 * Deploy to Firebase Hosting

-        $firebase deploy
+        $ firebase deploy
+        $ If it ask for reauth, firebase login --reauth --no-localhost